carlos-alves-one/Univariate-Descriptive-Statistics/README.md

-# Descriptive Statistics 1
+# Descriptive Statistics

 ## Description
-An introductory guide to univariate descriptive statistics, featuring practical exercises and unit tests to ensure understanding and correctness of the statistical methods applied.
-This notebook is designed for educational purposes, helping learners grasp the basics of statistical analysis through hands-on practice.
+A comprehensive manual on univariate descriptive statistics, including hands-on exercises and assessments to guarantee comprehension and accuracy in implementing statistical techniques.
+This notebook is tailored explicitly for instructional purposes, aiming to assist learners in comprehending the fundamental principles of statistical analysis by engaging them in practical exercises.

 ## Features
 - Interactive exercises with unit tests for self-assessment.